-3.2 START-UP SETTINGS OF BURNER CONTROLS - Using the burner operating sequence, proceed up to the step where the manual pilot gas cock is to be opened.
+3.2 START-UP SETTINGS OF BURNER CON-TROLS - Using the burner operating sequence, proceed up to the step where the manual pilot gas cock is to be opened.

-WARNING During initial start-up, the operator must be on constant alert for emergency conditions such as fuel leaks, electrical malfunctions, etc. The location of all manual shutoff valves and disconnect switches should be clearly in mind so the burner can be quickly shut down if necessary.
+During initial start-up, the operator must be on constant alert for emergency conditions such as fuel leaks, electrical malfunctions, etc. The location of all manual shutoff valves and disconnect switches should be clearly in mind so the burner can be quickly shut down if necessary.
 Should the burner fail to ignite, never manually manipulate the flame safeguard sequence which provides for purging of the combustion chamber.
-Failure to observe this warning can result in an explosion causing serious injury or death.

-3.3 Using the Manufacturer's Instructions Bulletin on the flame safeguard, proceed with checkout to insure proper function of the safeguard under burner operation conditions.
-Table 6-1 shows those checks should be performed.
+3.3 Using the Manufacturer's Instructions Bulletin on the flame safeguard, proceed with checkout to insure proper function of the safeguard under burner operational conditions.
+Table 6-1 shows those checks that should be performed.

-Checkout Item When Performed 1.
+The Items Below Summarize the Flame Safeguard Checkout Tests Required for Each Type of Installation Checkout Items When Performed 1.
 Preliminary Inspection For all Installations 2.
 Flame Signal Measurement For all Installations 3.
 Initial Lightoff Check with Proven Pilot If Pilot must be proven before the Main Fuel Valve can open 4.
 Pilot Turndown Test If Pilot must be proven before the Main Fuel Valve can open 5.
-Hot Refractory Hold-in Test For all Photocell (rectifying or infrared lead sulfide) Applications 6.
+Hot Refractory Hold-In Test For all Photocell (rectifying or infrared lead sulfide) Applications 6.
 Hot Refractory Override Test For all Infrared (lead sulfide photocell) Detector Applications 7.
 Ignition Spark Response Test For all Ultraviolet Detector Applications 8.
 Flame Signal with Hot Combustion Chamber For all Installations 9.
 Safety Switch Lockout Tests For all Installations